-Rich, pure butter shortbread heart cookies are an easy way to say “I love you” this Valentine’s Day.
+Shortbread heart cookies are a simple and delicious way to say “I love you” this Valentine’s Day.
 Flavored with vanilla bean paste, the dough comes together in less than five minutes and rolls out easily after a quick rest in the refrigerator.
-Most importantly, the hearts hold shape in the oven, making this shortbread my go-to cutout recipe.
+Most importantly, the hearts hold shape in the oven, making this my go-to cutout cookie recipe.

-Topped with a double drizzle of chocolate (a Valentine’s Day must!) and a sprinkle of toffee bits, this is the year to swap out the sugar cookie for shortbread.
+Topped with a drizzle of chocolate and a sprinkle of toffee bits, this is the year to swap out the sugar cookie for rich pure butter shortbread.

 - 3/4 cup unsalted butter, at room temperature

 - 1 tsp vanilla bean paste (or extract)

 - 1 3/4 cups flour

 - 1 Tbsp sugar (for sprinkling)

 - 1/4 cup toffee bits